ESSolutions/ESSArch/ESSArch_Core/docs/user_guide/list-view.rst

 The list view is the table of objects that is present in most views in ESSArch.
-The objects listed in this view are always relevant to the current view, and filtered depending on state and permissions and provided are additional optional filter and sorting options.
+The objects listed in this view are always relevant to the current view, and filtered depending on state and permissions.
+Provided are additional optional filter and sorting options.

 .. image:: images/list_view.png